EastEnders announces postnatal depression storyline for Stuart Highway

 EastEnders airs Monday - Thursday at 7:30pm on BBC One.

-Grace is a digital writer with WhatToWatch.com, where she writes series guides for must-watch shows and the latest TV news.
+Grace is a digital writer with WhatToWatch.com, where she writes series guides, recaps and features for must-watch shows and delivers all the latest soap news and reactions.
 She graduated from Anglia Ruskin University in 2020 with a degree in Writing and Film Studies, which only made her love for creative writing, film and TV grow stronger.